shaharsol/tikal-test/README.md

 ### installation

-Clone the repo and then `npm install`
+Clone the repo and then `npm install`.

+You'll also need a local mongo running on the default port.

 ### run the tests